By DON BAHAM

 Does everyone in your organization know what to do when a breach occurs?
 What are the roles to play and who plays those roles?
 If you don’t have an Incident Response Plan, or if your IRP was written 5 years ago and is never tested, that can be a recipe for disaster (pun intended).
 Make sure the key players in your company have walked through a data breach exercise and know their part to play in responding.

 All email platforms should have two-factor authentication (2FA) enforced for access.
 2FA requires employees to provide a piece of information in addition to a username and password in order to access a system/data.
 By enforcing 2FA, BEC actors who attempt to use the email system of the victim organization in their exploitation will be thwarted since they don’t have that third piece of information.
 Event with 2FA, BEC threats still exist since not all bad actors attempt to leverage their victims email system, some just use a trusted third party of the victim or a look-a-like domain.

 Lastly, every organization should implement an email security gateway, which protects small to large businesses against BEC through a dynamic impostor email classifier.
 This gateway will also protect against other email-born threats.
 In addition to a best-of-breed email gateway, the implementation of SPF, DKIM and DMARC records for your email domain will further reduce the risk of being the victim of a data breach stemming from email.

 Don Baham, CISSP, CISA, MCSE, is president of Kraft Technology Group, an affiliate of KraftCPAs.
-For more information on how KTC protects organizations against BEC attacks and other cyber threats, click here, and for information on KTC’s full line of services, go online to kraftgrp.com.
+For more information on how KTG protects organizations against BEC attacks and other cyber threats, click here, and for information on KTG’s full line of services, go online to kraftgrp.com.